TextExpander/TextExpanderTouchSDK/README.md

 1. Drag TextExpander.framework into your project
 2. Select your app's target
-3. Click on "Build Phases"
+3. Click on "General"
-4. Scroll down to "Linked Frameworks and Libraries"
+4. Scroll down to "Frameworks, Libraries, and Embedded Content"
 5. Drag the TextExpander.framework from your project to that list
-6. Use + to add the following frameworks to your project, if it doesn't already include them:

-   -     AudioToolbox.framework
-   -     CoreGraphics.framework
-   -     CoreText.framework
-   -     Foundation.framework
-   -     JavaScriptCore.framework
-   -     UIKit.framework
+6. Select "Embed & Sign" from the popup to the right of where TextExpander.framework appears in the list

 ## Allow querying and opening the TextExpander touch app